This ARTICLE On Avoiding Bad Mortgage Reviews Solutions Is The Second Part Of A Two-Part Blog Series Was UPDATED And PUBLISHED On July 20th, 2019

-Avoiding Bad Mortgage Reviews Solutions is the second part of a two part article series.
+Avoiding Bad Mortgage Reviews Solutions is the second part of a two-part article series.
 If you have not read the first blog on Avoiding Bad Mortgage Reviews which explains the reasons why consumers write bad reviews and testimonials on mortgage loan originators.
 This article on Avoiding Bad Mortgage Reviews Solutions is geared towards mortgage loan originators and will high light solutions with mortgage loan officer mistakes and how avoiding bad mortgage reviews solutions.
-We will cover common case scenarios and potential solutions.
+We will cover common case scenarios and potential solutions

-As mentioned on the first series of this blog, Avoiding Bad Mortgage Reviews, the main reasons why there are issues with a mortgage loan file and why mortgage files get last minute denials is due to a sloppy pre-approval.
+As mentioned in the first series of this blog, Avoiding Bad Mortgage Reviews, the main reasons why there are issues with a mortgage loan file and why mortgage files get last-minute denials is due to a sloppy pre-approval.

-Avoiding Bad Mortgage Reviews Solutions: Pre-Approval Letter
+Avoiding Bad Mortgage Reviews Solutions Starts With Issuing The Pre-Approval Letter

 - Late Payments In The Past 12 months